jht9629-nyu/covid-19-data-stories-2023/README.md

 **[Week 2](Week2.md)** Lecture: Data literacy and accessible tools for data storytelling.
 The art of humanizing data.
 More on open source data projects.
 <!-- Other Open Source Data Projects. -->

-**[Week 3](Week3.md)** Lecture: Macro to micro:- How data can inform advocacy for creating memorials, and create space for grieving and mourning in the case of mass death events.
-Guest Speaker
+**[Week 3](Week3.md)** Lecture and Guest Speaker: Macro to micro:- Data in support of human rituals of grief, mourning and creation of monuments after mass death events.
 <!-- Early Pioneers of Data Visualization. -->

 **[Week 4](Week4.md)** Lecture: Big data, small personal data, data art.
 Guest Speaker